What Is Cradle-to-Cradle Design & What Principles Does It Follow?

-Our increasingly-industrialized world that has been heavily reliant upon the continual extraction of natural resources and the use of chemicals to meet our needs is now faced with critical natural resource limitations and depletion and the destruction of the ecosystems upon which life depends.
+We are at a critical crossroads of human history.
+Our increasingly industrialized world that has been heavily reliant upon the continual extraction of natural resources and the use of chemicals to meet our needs is now faced with critical natural resource limitations and depletion, and the destruction of the ecosystems upon which life depends.

 We also spend a lot of our energy, time, and money, “fighting the Environmental Evildoers” to keep them in line and trying to educate the public to do the right thing and to recycle, save, and to reduce this or that.
 And yet, we still end up with environmental destruction and some people that just don’t care to do the right thing for the environment and humanity.

 But what if we shifted our consumption and industry from something that is extractive and wasteful to something that is regenerative?
 What if learning from and working with nature to make things were not just the right things to do, but what the market actually expected and demanded?

 That is precisely what circular economy aims to do.

 Going in circles is generally considered counterproductive.
 But this is certainly not how proponents of the circular economy model see this.
 The premise of the circular economy model relies on the principle that the more resources can stay within the economic cycle, the better is it for society and the environment as a whole.